Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Conclusions and outlook

-Our analysis shows that if one is interested in the Bayesian context, the stochastic version or an approximation of mean-field EKI might a better choice than deterministic EKI, although in the viewpoint of EKI as a derivative-free optimization method (e.g., in image reconstruction where the exact noise model is unknown), this is less relevant.
-All versions considered here share the same asymptotic behavior, albeit with different rates of convergence, and therefore are all basically equivalent in the zero-noise limit.
+Our analysis shows that if one is interested in the Bayesian context, the stochastic version or an approximation of mean-field EKI might {be} a better choice than {naive} EKI. {In contrast, in the viewpoint of EKI as a derivative-free optimization method (e.g., in image reconstruction where the exact noise model is unknown), this is less relevant.
+There, the noise covariance $\Gamma$ is typically guessed or treated as a regularization parameter and therefore the transport of prior to posterior in unit time looses its meaning.
+In this context, EKI can be viewed as (stochastic) gradient descent of the functional $u\mapsto\frac{1}{2}\norm{Au-y}_\Gamma^2$ with respect to a covariance weighted norm, see also the discussion in the introduction. } All versions considered here share the same asymptotic behavior, albeit with different rates of convergence, and therefore are all basically equivalent in the zero-noise limit.
 The presented results about the convergence rates might be used to accelerate EKI using time re-parametrization.
-Furthermore, they might help to derive sharp quantitative estimates for the number of particles $J\in\N$ needed based on the noise level.

-\neww{ An important extension of our results is the analysis of the averaged stochastic equations \labelcref{eq:ODE_mean_av_emp,eq:ODE_cov_av_emp}.
+Furthermore, they might help to derive sharp quantitative estimates for the number of particles $J\in\N$ needed based on the noise level. {Our methods show a way of analyzing the dynamics of certain particle systems related to the EKI.
+An interesting avenue for further research is the application of these ideas to generalized and improved variants of (Tikhonov-regularized) EKI, for example Ensemble Square Root filters \cite{tippett2003ensemble,chada2022convergence} and Ensemble Transform Kalman filters \cite{bishop2001adaptive} as applied to inverse problems.} { An important extension of our results is the analysis of the averaged stochastic equations \labelcref{eq:ODE_mean_av_emp,eq:ODE_cov_av_emp}.
 This is non-trivial since it requires a careful control of the covariance-like corrections terms and their behavior in terms of the ensemble size~$J$. } Even more general, one can consider the much more challenging settings of purely stochastic EKI (i.e., where we need to analyse stochastic differential equations governing the evolution of the ensemble members), the EKI applied to a nonlinear forward problem (which means that the Bayesian posterior is not a Gaussian measure anymore), and of time-discretizations of the EKI used on problems in practice.